MicroOS-Project/microOS/README.md

-Our attempt at creating an operating system like program for ESP32 (for now).
+Our attempt at creating an operating system like program for ESP32.

 You will need to upload [this](https://github.com/russhughes/st7789_mpy) firmware to your device in order for it to work.